briansworth/briansworth.github.io/_posts/2017-4-9-Decode-Encode-Base64.md

 Write-Output "Now it really is gibberish -> $encoded"
 ```

-The some process can be used using different encodings, ASCII for example.
+The same process can be used using different encodings; ASCII for example.

 ```powershell
 $encodeMe='Gibberish'